destinyae/oml-1.0-fingerprinting/README.md

                               --max_response_length MAX_RESPONSE_LENGTH \
                               --fingerprint_generation_strategy STRATEGY
 ```
 which outputs the  success rate.
-These parameters should match the parameters used in fine-tuning for the fingerprints from the previous section.
+These parameters should match the parameters used in fine-tuning the fingerprints from the previous section.

 ---